muhammad-tamim/interview-questions/README.md

 Note: Object.prototype is the topmost object in the prototype chain, and it has all built-in methods like toString, hasOwnProperty, etc.

 obj --> Object.prototype -- null

+Note:
+- Prototype Chain: The chain of objects used by JavaScript to look up properties and methods.
+- Prototype Inheritance: When an object inherits properties and methods from another object via the prototype chain.

 ### What is Event loop? (important):
 The Event Loop is a mechanism that allows JavaScript to perform asynchronous operations even though it is single-threaded (has only one call stack).